VakhoKontridze/VCore/Documentations/CLEAN Gateways.md

 Although an `Interactor` in VIP/VIPER is part of the scene, Gateways are not inherently bound to specific scenes.

 This design choice follows CLEAN architecture.
-But `UseCase`'s as ommited, as their responsibility is entirely covered by `Interactor`'s.
+But `UseCase`'s as omitted, as their responsibility is entirely covered by `Interactor`'s.

 Relationship between an `Interactor`  and `Gateway` is the following: